Mark2Mark/show-recyclers-plugin/README.md

 &nbsp;
-## Highlights
+## Features & Highlights

-- You can now download it directly from the Plugin Manager right inside of GlyphsApp.
+- You can now download it from the Plugin Manager right inside of GlyphsApp
+- <kbd>✨NEW✨</kbd> Custom color matching your Mac OS color.
+  - Works well in Dark Mode
+- <kbd>✨NEW✨</kbd> Standalone window: Toggle between dispay in your edit view or in a separate window
+- <kbd>✨NEW✨</kbd> Display glyph name on mouse over
+- <kbd>✨NEW✨</kbd> Recyclers are based on your selection: either refer to the current glyph or the selected component
+- <kbd>✨NEW✨</kbd> Recyclers always show themselves in the selected font master
+- Double click on a Recycler to prepend it to your active glyph in Edit View
+- Enable/Disable superimposed view: Shows all Recyclers overlapping your current glyph
+- <kbd>✨NEW✨</kbd> Automatic Updates

 &nbsp;
 ## Todo